omoluabi44/CLOUD-ENGR.-PROJECT-Grid_Gold_Family_Application/README.md

 3. Test the integration by submitting the form in your React application and verifying that the user data is successfully stored in the DynamoDB table.

-### Step 4: Deployment

-1. Deploy your React application to a suitable hosting platform.

-2. Deploy the API Gateway and Lambda function in the AWS Management Console.

-# Project Name

 ## Email Confirmation Feature